LILogic Net: Compact Logic Gate Networks with Learnable Connectivity for Efficient Hardware Deployment: Introduction

 \section{Introduction}

 In recent years, scaling up machine learning models has driven major advances across real-world applications, enabled by specialized datacenter hardware~\cite{jouppi2017datacenter}.
 In such environments, hardware cost and energy consumption are typically secondary concerns.
 As machine learning matures, however, there is growing interest in deploying models on low-power, cost-sensitive edge devices~\cite{han2015deep}, demanding tighter co-design between model architecture and hardware capabilities to extend AI beyond traditional datacenter settings~\cite{banbury2021mlperf}.

-Up to now, machine learning models have largely relied on matrix multiplication operations, which are efficiently supported by high-level APIs and parallel processing on hardware such as GPUs~\cite{sze2017efficient,geng2024efficient}.
-In contrast, most computational hardware fundamentally operates on binary logical gate operations.
-These binary operations are accessible in a straightforward manner on virtually all hardware substrates, including ASICs, FPGAs~\cite{kuon2007fpga,moolchandani2022review}, CPUs, and even microcontrollers~\cite{champs2023survey,silvano2023survey,luo2024embedded}.
-To exploit this dominance of binary computation, it is desirable to design models that natively operate on binary signals and logical gates, while maintaining performance competitive with matrix-based counterparts.
+Modern machine learning models largely rely on matrix multiplication operations, efficiently supported by high-level APIs and massively parallel hardware such as GPUs~\cite{sze2017efficient,geng2024efficient}.
+Computational hardware fundamentally operates on binary logical gate operations, which are directly available across ASICs, FPGAs~\cite{kuon2007fpga,moolchandani2022review}, CPUs, and microcontrollers~\cite{champs2023survey,silvano2023survey,luo2024embedded}.
+Designing models that natively operate on binary signals and logical gates, therefore, represents a promising direction for hardware-efficient AI.

-One way to achieve such an evolution may be to engineer advantageous replacements for components of state-of-the-art machine learning models, such as dense fully connected neuron layers (multilayer perceptrons or MLPs)\cite{goodfellow2016deep} and convolution layers~\cite{lecun1998gradient,zhao2024review}.
-It has already been shown that Logical Gate Networks (LGNs), consisting of randomly-wired layers of trainable two-input single-output logical gates, can be trained end-to-end using gradient descent~\cite{petersen2022deep} and approach state-of-the-art results on various tasks, including computer vision and tabular.
-These promising initial results relied on frozen connectomes, while the reported models, e.g., used $10^4–10^5$ gates for fitting MNIST~\cite{petersen2022deep,lecun1998mnist} and $10^4–10^6$ for fitting CIFAR-10~\cite{petersen2022deep,krizhevsky2009learning}.
-However, if MLP parts of today's deep networks are to be replaced by LGNs, it is paramount to better understand and further optimize these LGNs.
-To that end, we treat the connectome itself as a differentiable, optimizable object.

-Training of LGN connectomes has also been explored, though only for tabular datasets and primarily from an interpretability perspective~\cite{yue2024learning,yue2025learning}.
-Yue and Jha conducted extensive ablation studies covering input preprocessing, straight-through estimators, Gumbel-softmax relaxation~\cite{maddison2016concrete}, and other training components.
-However, their work was limited to relatively small LGNs—up to 2,000 gates—citing training slowdowns due to computational burden, though without providing numerical measurements of training time~\cite{yue2025learning}.
-In contrast, our focus is on scaling up LGNs and ensuring performant training at larger sizes, up to two orders of magnitude greater in gate count.
-To this end, we measure training efficiency and provide an open-source implementation of our full framework.